Department of Chemical Engineering

 What is a Chemical Engineer?

-Chemical engineers use design skills supported by their knowledge of the sciences to develop techniques to manipulate molecules that make up chemicals.
+Chemical engineers use design skills supported by their knowledge of the sciences (chemistry, physics, and biology) to develop techniques to manipulate molecules that make up chemicals.
 They design ways to make new chemicals, improve the use of chemicals, manage energy systems, and destroy harmful chemicals before they enter the environment.
 This mastering of chemicals allows them to perform an amazing array of jobs that result bettering our global society.

 What does a Chemical Engineer Do?